andreashih/andrea.blog/_posts/2020-08-10-how-i-take-back-my-instagram-account.md

 ---

 The three questions I asked myself led to the same conclusion: I was afraid of failures.
 It seemed ridiculous, but it was real.
 I was afraid of not doing well on studies or projects, so I hid in a virtual world where anxiety was covered by eye-catching pictures and videos (although they did bring much more anxiety that I was not aware of).
-I was afraid of not performing well, so I chose not to begin a book or a project, so as to avoid failure.
-Things would never go wrong if I didn't carry them out.
 Gliding the smooth turf was way more soothing than thinking or solving problems.
-I could have kept this habit and lived happily (but boringly).
+I could had kept this habit and lived happily (but boringly).
 However, I was not satisfied with it, so the loop kept going.

 &nbsp;